refurbishing/vnrez/README.md

 ## Credits

-This script was is based on [End's Dotfiles Record script](https://github.com/end-4/dots-hyprland/blob/main/.config/ags/scripts/record-script.sh) but to support alot more DEs, Configuration, allow GIF Output & more.
+The record script is based on [End's Dotfiles Record script](https://github.com/end-4/dots-hyprland/blob/main/.config/ags/scripts/record-script.sh) but to support alot more DEs, Configuration, allow GIF Output & so much more.

+The grimshot Screenshot script has some functions borrowed from [Hyprland's grimblast](https://github.com/hyprwm/Hyprland/blob/main/contrib/grimblast) to have freeze functionality.